Progress Over Perfection: The Classroom Mantra Every Student Needs

 Every design in this story is printed on demand and shipped worldwide by Redbubble.

-Posters set the room; stickers travel with the student.
-As a durable, weatherproof sticker, Progress Over Perfection lands on laptops, binders, water bottles and locker doors — carrying the message out of the classroom and into the moments where it's needed most: the late-night study session, the test they're nervous about, the project they keep restarting.
+Posters set the room, but stickers travel with the student.
+As a durable, weatherproof sticker, Progress Over Perfection lands on laptops, binders, water bottles and locker doors — carrying the message out of the classroom and into the moments where it is needed most: the late-night study session, the test they are nervous about, the project they keep restarting from scratch.
+The reminder goes home with them, which is often where the toughest learning battles are actually fought.

-Teachers often hand these out as small encouragements — a quiet 'you've got this' that costs a couple of dollars but sticks around for a whole year.
-For students, a sticker they chose to apply themselves becomes a private reminder they actually believe in, not just decoration the teacher put up.
+Teachers often hand these out as small encouragements — a quiet 'you've got this' that costs only a little but sticks around for a whole year.
+There is something powerful about a sticker a student chose to apply themselves: it becomes a private reminder they actually believe in, not just decoration an adult put up on the wall.
+The act of choosing to stick it on means the message is theirs now.

 Shop the sticker →